lgrn/lgrn.github.io/content/p/freebsd-on-vmware.md

 `vsphere_virtual_machine.templates` object --- as long as that value is one we have mapped, that is.

-Ok, this section is dragging on so let's jump into what defining a VM might look like.
+Let's jump into what defining a VM might look like.
 We still need to go through how it's initialized, but that will come later.

 This section is quite long, so I'll use some inline comments to make a few short clarifications as we go.

 ```hcl
 resource "vsphere_virtual_machine" "vm" {